Native Languages of the Americas: Hopi Legends, Myths, and Stories

 Tawa (also spelled Taiowa, Taawa, and other ways):

-The Hopi sun god, the first being in existence.
+The Hopi sun god.
+According to Hopi mythology, Tawa was the first being in existence.

 Sotuknang (also spelled Sootukwnangw and other ways):

 Nephew of Tawa and creator of the universe under his uncle's direction.